Your Guide to Global Entry and TSA PreCheck

-What is the difference between TSA PreCheck and Global Entry?
+What Is The Difference Between TSA PreCheck and Global Entry?

 The easiest way to think about it is TSA Pre-Check is for leaving from any U.S. airport that participates in the program.
 Global Entry is when you are returning to the United States from traveling internationally.

-is there A Cost?
+What is The Cost?

 TSA PreCheck costs $85 and will last for five years.
 Global Entry costs $100 and also lasts for five years.
 TSA PreCheck is included in Global Entry so if you travel internationally it is worth the extra $15 to get Global Entry.

-Can I get the fee Waived?
+Can I get The Fee Waived?

 It is possible to get your TSA PreCheck or Global Entry fee reimbursed.
 Certain credit cards which will automatically issue a statement credit when you use the card to pay the fee.
 It should be noted that these credit cards only provide one fee reimbursement every five years, so you can not have one card and get you and a companion a free membership.
 The following credit cards will issue a statement credit for Global Entry or TSA PreCheck:

 - Chase Sapphire Reserve